SJD/scanfs/README.md

 - using a Ruby implementation with poor thread concurrency
 - scanning a filesystem that resides on a single disk
 - you have one core and no memory
+- your filesystems are extremely hard link heavy

 Can be very memory intensive depending on your filesystem density and/ or Ruby implementation of choice.